mhalahmadi/Casting-Agency/README.md

 422:Uunprocessable

 404: Not Found

 **Testing:**

 Restore database by using command

-move to PostgreSQL file folder cd "C:\ProgramFiles\PostgreSQL\9.6\bin"
+Move to PostgreSQL file folder cd "C:\ProgramFiles\PostgreSQL\9.6\bin"

 Enter Command for restore